SorenHeidelbach/methylphase/docs/usage/typing.md

 # Typing utilities

-`methylphase typing <subcommand>` operates on tabular datasets and configs produced by `phase-variants` or your own pipelines.
-Core subcommands:
+`methylphase typing <subcommand>` provides subcommands used in phase-variants.
+These can be used to fit models, impute missing values, convert Floria haplosets, and split FASTQ files by assigned classes.
+These command are mostly for internal use but may be helpful for users.

 ## fit
 Fit a latent class model with a fixed number of classes.